 For More Information

-Fentanyl Transdermal System (marketed as Duragesic) Information Disposal of Unused Medicines: What You Should Know FDA Reminds the Public about the Potential for Life-Threatening Harm from Accidental Exposure to Fentanyl Transdermal Systems (“Patches”) FDA Public Health Advisory: Important Information for the Safe Use of Fentanyl Transdermal System (Patch)[ARCHIVED] Current Projects Put Your Medicines Up and Away and Out of Sight Medication Disposal: Questions and Answers
+Fentanyl Transdermal System (marketed as Duragesic) Information Disposal of Unused Medicines: What You Should Know FDA Reminds the Public about the Potential for Life-Threatening Harm from Accidental Exposure to Fentanyl Transdermal Systems (“Patches”) Safe Use Initiative - Current Projects Put Your Medicines Up and Away and Out of Sight Medicine Disposal: Questions and Answers

 - National Take-Back Initiative